-- 301 Classical History.\ F and S. A study of the history of Greece and Rome from the Minoan Age through the reign of the Emperor Theodosius.
+301 Classical History.
+F and S. A study of the history of Greece and Rome from the Minoan Age through the reign of the Emperor Theodosius.
 The emphasis is on the political and economic changes which were the background for the shifts in intellectual styles.
 Particular problems are studied in depth: the emergence of the city-state; the Periclean age of Athens; the age of Alexander; the crisis of the Roman Republic; and the Decline.
 Classics 311 or 312 may substitute for this course.
+Mr. G. Harris, Staff.

-Mr. B. De Vries, Mr. G. Harris. - 302 Medieval Europe.\ F. A study of European society from 400 through 1350.
+302 Medieval Europe.
+F and S. A study of European society from 400 through 1350.
 The broad sweep of political, economic, and intellectual change is focused on the analysis of particular topics, such as the emergence of a Christian society, the rise of Feudalism, the tensions between asceticism and humanism, the Crusades, and the Regnum-Sacerdotium controversy.
+Mr. F. Roberts, Mr. R. Sweetman.

-Mr. F. Roberts. - 303 Renaissance and Reformation Europe.\ S. Studies in topics in European history from 1300 to 1650.
+303 Renaissance and Reformation Europe.
+S. Studies in topics in European history from 1300 to 1650.
 Attention is given to such problems in intellectual history as the nature of humanism, the character of religious reform, and the rise of science.
 Requires readings in narrative histories and sources.
-Mr. F. Roberts. - 304 Early Modern Europe.\ S. A history of Europe from 1600 to 1815, from the Thirty Years War through the French Revolution, with considerable emphasis on the Age of Reason and Enlightenment.
+Mr. F. Roberts.

+304 Early Modern Europe.
+F. A topical approach to the history of Europe from roughly 1618 to 1799, that is, from the Thirty Years' War through the French Revolution.
+The course will analyze the components of the "general crisis of the seventeenth century," the origins and characteristics of the eighteenth-century Enlightenment, and the intellectual and political origins of the French Revolution.
+The readings will be from both secondary texts and primary sources; a carefully delimited paper based on primary source material will be required.
 Mr. D. Van Kley.

-- 305 Modern Europe.\ F and S. The history of Europe from the French Revolution to World War I. Special attention is paid to social and cultural developments, including the rise of industrial society, ideologies and protest movements, nation-building, mass politics, materialism, and the fin de siècle revolution in art and thought.
-Mr. D. Diephouse. - 310 Colonial United States.\ F and S. A study of the colonial origins of the United States from the first settlements to about 1790, with primary emphasis on the intellectual, social, and religious developments, and on the European origins of American thought.
+305 Modern Europe.
+F and S. The history of Europe from the French Revolution to World War I. Special attention is paid to social and cultural developments, including the rise of industrial society, ideologies and protest movements, nation-building, mass politics, materialism, and the fin de siècle revolution in art and thought.
+Mr. D. Diephouse.

+310 Colonial United States.
+F. A study of the colonial origins of the United States from the first settlements to about 1790, with primary emphasis on the intellectual, social, and religious developments, and on the European origins of American thought.
 Attention is given to the differing cultural values and institutions present in the colonies.
 This course is designed to serve as one of the American sequence and as an introduction to 355.
-Mr. H. Brinks. - 311 Nineteenth-Century United States.\ F and S. An examination of United States history from the end of the revolutionary era to 1901.
+Mr. H. Brinks.

+311 Nineteenth-Century United States.
+F and S. An examination of United States history from the end of the revolutionary era to 1901.
 Attention is given to the Federalist period, the origins of political parties, Jeffersonian and Jacksonian democracy, sectionalism, slavery, the Civil War and reconstruction, economic expansion and the rise of big business, political corruption and reform, and imperialism.
-Mr. W. Van Vugt. - 312 Twentieth-Century United States.\ F and S. A study of politics, diplomacy, labor, industry, and scientific achievement since the 1890s with emphasis on such developments as the Progressive movement, World War I, the retreat from international responsibility; the roaring twenties, the Great Depression, the New Deal, World War II, and domestic and foreign developments since World War II.
-Mr. R. Bolt. - 320 Contemporary World.\ S. A topical analysis of twentieth-century history, stressing Europe's place in a global civilization.
+Mr. W. Van Vugt.

+312 Twentieth-Century United States.
+F and S. A study of politics, diplomacy, labor, industry, and scientific achievement since the 1890s with emphasis on such developments as the Progressive movement, World War I, the retreat from international responsibility, the roaring twenties, the Great Depression, the New Deal, World War II, and domestic and foreign developments since World War II.
+Mr. R. Bolt.

+320 Contemporary World.
+S. A topical analysis of twentieth-century history, stressing Europe's place in a global civilization.
 Major themes include the growth of collectivism; the impact of mass democracy; the "international civil war"; the emergence of Third World societies; and the character of contemporary art, thought, and popular culture.
 Mr. D. Diephouse.